lupyuen/lupyuen.github.io/src/pinedio2.md

 [(Source)](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/boards/risc-v/bl602/bl602evb/src/bl602_bringup.c#L112-L133)

+The `BOARD_*` constants will be explained in the next section.

-The columns of the SPI Device Table...
+The columns of the SPI Device Table are defined like so...

 ```c
 /* Columns in the SPI Device Table */